Born-Studios/InterviewTest-Senior-.Net-Developer/README.md

 - A basic authentication layer OR adding user based authentication.
 - If user based authentication is added, Modules can be 'owned' by a user and only Modules owned by a user are available to that user.
 - A basic web front end to facilitate all of the core objectives.
+No particular framework or language is mandated.

 ### Questions
 For any questions or request for clarification, please feel free to reach us